cachristie22/analog-input-configurator/README.md

 ## Notes

-- All content is loaded from `content_full.json`
+- All content is loaded from `content_updated.json`
-- Images are embedded as base64 data (no external image files needed)
+- Images use placeholder URLs - add actual images in an `images/` folder (see IMAGE_GUIDE.md)
 - No backend or database required
 - Works entirely in the browser
-- Total size: ~106KB (HTML + JS + JSON with images)
+- Total size: ~40KB (HTML + JS + JSON without embedded images)
-- Fast loading and lightweight despite including all images
+- Fast loading and lightweight
+- All tables cleaned to remove duplicate columns from original document

 ## Support